Co-founder & Partner

 Texas Advisory Board Member

-Hjamil A. Martinez-Vazquez is a 2020-2021 Teach Plus Texas Policy Senior Fellow.
-Hjamil teaches fourth and fifth grade at the ACE Demonstration and Design Lab at Hargrave Elementary in Crowley ISD.
-In 2019, he was selected as Campus Teacher of the Year in 2019, at Mary Harris Intermediate.
-Hjamil has been part of several professional development sessions/presentations including at the 2020 Raise Your Hand Texas Leadership Conference, and works with the district’s curriculum committee and the Bilingual Department.
+Hjamil A. Martinez-Vazquez is a Bilingual Educator serving as an Instructional Support Specialist for the Dual Language program in Crowley ISD, and founder of the ADELANTE, an equity group for Latina/o educators.
+Hjamil has taught multiple grades (3rd-6th) in the area of reading and writing.
+In 2019, he was selected as Campus Teacher of the Year at Mary Harris Intermediate, and in 2022 he got the same recognition at ACE Demonstration and Design Lab at Hargrave Elementary, both in Crowley ISD.
+He serves as a member of the Reading Reimagined Educator Advisory Board and member of the SBEC Educator Preparation Advisory Committee.
+As part of his teacher advocacy work, and after being a Teach Plus Senior Policy Fellow, Dr. Martinez-Vazquez is a Teach Plus Senior Research Fellow and a Teach Plus Ready to Lead Senior Fellow.
+Hjamil has been part of several professional development sessions/presentations including at the 2020 Raise Your Hand Texas Leadership Conference, and works with the district’s curriculum committee and the Language Department.
 He was a member of the Texas Education Agency’s (TEA) English as a Second Language Standards Advisory Committee and the TEA Bilingual Standards Development Committee.
 He graduated from the University of Puerto Rico with a BA in Social Science, and received his MA in Religion from the Evangelical Seminary of Puerto Rico and his ThM and PhD in Religious History from the Lutheran School of Theology at Chicago.

 Texas Advisory Board Member